 What makes a Website ADA Compliant?

 A website is accessible when it can be fully used equally by all people including those with disabilities.
 This includes accessing content, easy navigation, and engaging with various elements.
 In addition, providing a good website design user experience means that you need to take accessibility into consideration.
+This also has the added advantage of expanding your customer base since people with visual disabilities can view all the content on an ADA compliant site that they would not be able to view on a non compliant site.

 In order to determine whether a website is accessible U.S. courts are using the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA as the standard.
 It includes 38 requirements and if you meet all of these you’re in good shape.
 If you don’t meet all of the requirements, your site will need some changes to become accessible.